Aloe Guesthouse Pretoria is an eight bedroom property providing accommodation and meals to visitors in the northern Pretoria area.

 - Soap and shower gel is provided in refillable containers.

-- The use of cleaning agents is minimised by the use of microfiber cloths.
+- The use of cleaning agents is minimized by the use of microfiber cloths.